mdial89f/sandbox/.github/ISSUE_TEMPLATE.md

 - [ ] Enhancement:  New feature or request
 - [ ] Question:  Further information is requested (I have a question)

+#### Issue Creator Checklist
+- [ ] The appropriate label (bug, enhancement, question) has been attached to this issue.
+- [ ] This issue has been thoroughly documented below; a developer should be able to understand the issue by reading it.

 _Please complete the sections that pertain to your issue type, and delete the sections that don't_

 _For bugs:_